 I was wandering around the Inner Sunset last June, when I stumbled upon this artwork.
 It was prominently displayed in the window of a small business just off Judah and framed by heavy, deep blue curtains.
 And the visual has stayed with me since.

 This was a cute little place I stumbled across on a walk around SF a few weeks ago.
 It’s tucked up a little alleyway on Nob Hill, and looked so inviting with the red door, grey paint, white trim and red geraniums outside.

 In a Chicago summer, there’s a real sense of abandoning the rigid rules of daily life.
 Such rules no longer apply.
 It’s heady, fragrant, intoxicating.

 I switched on the TV and the lounge room flooded with the familiar voices of Kruk and Kuip.
-The channel was already set to FOX Sports so without even searching for it, I was plugged in to the SF Giants – my World Series-winning baseball team.
-I was overjoyed to see the boys, the ballpark, the Bay, thecity.
-I felt a pang of home-sickness.
+On the other side of the world, I was plugged in to the SF Giants – my World Series-winning baseball team.
+And all without searching for it.

 In Thailand, if you only have one thing on your To Do List, chances are it’ll take you a week to get around to it.
 The one thing on my list was to go adventuring and check out some of the temples around my guesthouse.
 And yesterday, I finally managed to accomplish that.